 Course of Study

 - Five semesters of Journal Club, a journal-review seminar that students take five times during their course of study, beginning in the first semester.
 Students have the opportunity to hear speakers present their own research as part of a regular series.
-The seminar creates a learning community in which students and faculty engage in critical review, analysis, and discussion of key journal publications in the Learning Sciences or related fields (2 credit hours per semester for a total of 10 credit hours).
+The seminar creates a learning community in which students and faculty engage in critical review, analysis, and discussion of key journal publications in the learning sciences or related fields (ten credit hours).

 - Elective courses — additional graduate-level courses in the disciplinary specialization, research methods, other disciplines, or special topics courses offered periodically in the Learning Sciences program.
 These courses will be selected in consultation with the student’s advisor in the Learning Sciences program and in consultation with the course instructor to determine relevance and appropriateness of course content to the student’s program goals and academic preparation for the course (minimum 16 credit hours).

 - A minimum of 34 research credit hours.

 Each year, students submit an Annual Review, following a provided template, to show evidence of academic and professional progress.
 These are reviewed by the faculty and the Director of Graduate Studies generates an annual progress letter which is presented to the student by the advisor.

 - INDEPENDENT RESEARCH PROJECT

 An Independent Research Project that is to be included as one of the artifacts in the Progress Portfolio (Comprehensive Examination – see below).
 The focus of the project should be determined in consultation with the LS Faculty Advisor, and can be based on work done in one of the core courses, within a research assistantship, or independently under the guidance of the Advisor.